How IT Alert Fatigue Impacts User Behavior and Retention (and What We Can Do About it

 Alert fatigue is a real problem to the extent that the internet is full of advice on how users can “unplug, find space, and fight technology addiction,” “why you should turn off all your app notifications,” and how notifications are “destroying your productivity.”

-Combat alert fatigue with a responsible notification strategy
+Minimize alert fatigue with a responsible notification strategy

 While you alone can’t prevent alert fatigue among your users, you can implement steps to increase the survival rate of your notifications and app.
 The critical component to getting your notifications to stand out from all the rest is building trust in your brand and confidence in the information you communicate.
+You create this trust by making sure your notifications always positively contribute to the overall user experience.
+If your notifications improve productivity, help your users accomplish their goals, and provide value, they will become an indispensable component of the app experience.
+A responsible notification strategy minimizes alert fatigue and reduces alert fatigue for users by ensuring that only the most relevant and necessary messages are delivered.

-Ensure your notifications are timely
+Ensure your critical alerts are timely

 Timely means sending notifications that relate directly to the actions a user is currently performing or needs to perform in your app (and not sending your alerts in the middle of the night and being cognizant of your user’s time zone).
 Consider, for example, the perfect timeliness of a notification that your pizza delivery will be arriving at your front door in two minutes.